Harish-Research-Lab/Docker/README.md

 In order to build other images of interest to you, replace:
 - `harishlab` with your own Docker username.
 - `fortran:1.0.0` with your own name of the image and version number.

+You can also copy an existing image and give it a new tag.
+Here is an example where we copy the fortran image of `old` is also given a tag of `new` using the command
+`docker tag harishlab/fortran:new harishlab/fortran:old`